Skip to Content

 Clothes

-I took a set of clothes for walking each day and a set for the refuge, the idea being that you get hot and sweaty walking, then get to the refuge and shower and change into your clean set.
-Most people wear technical walking clothing, walking trousers with plenty of pockets and zip off legs and sports t-shirts that will dry quickly.
-I also had clean underwear and t-shirts for each day, but if you were being minimalist, you could cut down and try to wash clothes at the refugees each night.
+Most people wear technical walking clothing.
+Walking trousers with plenty of pockets and zip off legs and sports t-shirts that will dry quickly.
+I also had clean underwear and t-shirts for each day.
+If you were being minimalist, you could cut down and try to wash clothes at the refugees each night.

 Cicerone Trekking the Tour of Mont Blanc by Kev Reynolds